-Each part makes up the honeybee's exoskeleton, which is covered in a layer of hair to aid the bee in gathering pollen and regulating body temperature.
+Together these form the honeybee’s exoskeleton – an “external skeleton”.
+This is largely covered in a layer of hair to aid the bee in gathering pollen and regulating body temperature.

 The antennae on the head of the honey bee form a sensory power house, providing a function for a bee’s sense of touch, smell, taste and even a unique form of hearing.
 Curiously, males have 13 segments making up each antenna, while females have 12.
 In both cases, there is an elbow-like “joint” along the antenna.

 For touch, the antennae feature mechanoreceptors.
 The sense of touch is a rather obvious benefit from the antennae but, to the surprise of scientists, it turns out they also provide the sense of hearing.